 Health brands and businesses, healthcare professionals, journals, magazines, newspapers, websites, bloggers, government, not-for-profits, vets, natural health companies, beauty brands, pharmaceutical companies, medical device companies, agencies, and more!

 First, think about the type of client you’d like to work for.
 Brainstorm a list of ideal clients (browse these eight essential questions for new clients).
+If you want to write feature articles, you’ll need to research websites that accept health article pitches.

 You can also speak to other freelancers about how they found their first clients.